 At Polymershapes, we stand by our motto – that you’re the center of all we do.
 We pride ourselves in only sourcing quality plastics and selling them as-is or fabricating them for our valued customers.
-Since a variety of industries depend on quality plastics, we have become the go-to choice for businesses looking for plastic distributors.
+Since a wide variety of industries depend on quality plastics, we have become the go-to choice for businesses looking for plastic distributors.
 Continue reading to learn about the difference in LEXAN vs Plexiglass, two of our popular products.

 LEXAN and Plexiglass are both trade names for plastic sheet materials known as Polycarbonate and Acrylic.
 LEXAN™ is one of the most popular brands for polycarbonate; other brands include Palsun from Palram, or Tuffak (formerly Makrolon) from Plaskolite.
 Plexiglass is a common term for acrylic sheet, and the brand Plexiglas® is available from Trinseo, other brands include OPTIX® from Plaskolite, and Acrylite® from Roehm.
 Polymershapes proudly partners with all of these manufacturers to offer the best brands of polycarbonate and acrylic!
 Both Acrylic and LEXAN Polycarbonate sheeting are durable materials.
 Since both are widely utilized as see-through plastics, the two are often compared.
 Both serve as quality alternatives to glass, weighing much less and both being shatter resistant.